 In addition to beer samples and food vendors, at the weekend beer festival there is also live music.
-Feaster, the producers of VCBW, have put together an incredible list of live talent.
-Bedouin Soundclash and Half Moon Run headline the weekend with artists such as Skratch Bastid, Titus Bank and several others filling out the rest of the bill.
-It’s an impressive lineup!
+Feaster, the producers of VCBW, put together an incredible list of live talent.
+In 2022 Bedouin Soundclash and Half Moon Run headlined the weekend with artists such as Skratch Bastid, Titus Bank and several others filling out the rest of the bill.
+It was an impressive lineup!

 Bedouin Soundclash Video

-As already mentioned, Bedouin Soundclash is one of the two main headliner bands performing at the craft beer festival in 2022.
-The other headliner group is Half Moon Run.
+As already mentioned, Bedouin Soundclash was one of the two main headliner bands performing at the craft beer festival in 2022.
+The other headliner group was Half Moon Run.

-Bedouin Soundclash performed in Vancouver last year, at the Shipyards Festival in North Vancouver in September.
+Bedouin Soundclash performed in Vancouver in 2021, at the Shipyards Festival in North Vancouver in September.
 The video below shows scenes of the band at that event.
 As you can see, they are a great band and very popular.
-It’s exciting to see that they’ll be back in the Lower Mainland again this year!
+It was exciting to see them back again in the Lower Mainland in 2022!